pearu/f2py/doc/developers_guide.rst

 Note that the setting for `ignore_comments` provided here can be overridden on a per-call basis by methods such as `get_single_line`.

+A convenience script called read.py is provided in the scripts directory which takes a filename as input and returns the file reader's representation of that file.
+This could be useful for debugging purposes.

 Fparser2
 --------